-We budget for GPS radio collars for up to 60 animals to be deployed in 2 distinct pronghorn herds as a one-time, up-front cost.
-GPS radio-collar costs per animal and associated fees are an estimate based on previous studies, but remain subject to negotiated state contract prices.
+We budget for GPS radio collars for up to 80 animals to be deployed in 4 distinct herds as a one-time, up-front cost.
+GPS radio-collar costs per animal and associated fees were estimated based on previous collaring studies, but remain subject to negotiated state contract prices (approximately \$1200 per radio collar).
 We anticipate some telemetry units may be redeployed in following years if an adequate amount of battery life remains on collar, or they may be refurbished and redeployed for a reduced fee.
+Total cost for this project is estimated to be approximately \$150,000 (see Table 1 for detailed breakdown of project costs).